Lundalogik/move-to-go/step-by-step.md

 # Move-to-go step by step.

 0. **Before you start please check out [this checklist](Checklist.md)**
+1. For technical questions regarding the impor tool, have a look at this documentation: https://www.rubydoc.info/gems/move-to-go/index
-1. Go get Ruby... (should be 2.5.1, 64-bits at https://rubyinstaller.org/downloads/).
+2. Go get Ruby... (should be 2.5.1, 64-bits at https://rubyinstaller.org/downloads/).
-2. When installing, tick in the checkboxes to install toolkit and add Ruby executables to your PATH.
+3. When installing, tick in the checkboxes to install toolkit and add Ruby executables to your PATH.
-3. Open "Start Command Prompt with Ruby".
+4. Open "Start Command Prompt with Ruby".
-4. Enter this command `gem install move-to-go` to install or 'gem update move-to-go' to update.
+5. Enter this command `gem install move-to-go` to install or 'gem update move-to-go' to update.
-5. Wait...
+6. Wait...
-6. `cd` (Change direction) to folder where you want to put the migration folder.
+7. `cd` (Change direction) to folder where you want to put the migration folder.
-7. Enter this command `move-to-go new MigrationFolder excel` (or other list-source).
+8. Enter this command `move-to-go new MigrationFolder excel` (or other list-source).
-8. Now a folder named “MigrationFolder” is created.
-Have a look at this documentation: https://www.rubydoc.info/gems/move-to-go/index
+9. Now a folder named “MigrationFolder” is created.

 9a.
 Enter the folder.
 Enter the command `cd MigrationFolder`.

 9b.
 Go to F:\Products\Lime Go\Migrations and grab the updated version of “Converter.rb” and put in the “MigrationFolder” that was created.
 	(9b is optional but recommended.
 The file on F:\ is improved, credits to Helena Gästrin for making the changes).
 10. Open up the ruby file “Converter.rb”, this is the place where you do the mapping of the fields.
 There you have a lot of comments with good help with the mapping. :).
 [For some extra tips and tricks check this out.](tips-and-trix.md)